Kentico/xperience-dynamics365-sales/README.md

 ![Teams flow get contact](/Assets/teamsflowgetcontact.png)

 8. After that, add a Microsoft Teams __Post message in chat or channel__ action.
 Here, you can construct the body of the message using dynamic data from the activity (trigger) and the contact (from the previous step).
 In the sample code posted above, we set the form data to the Dynamics 365 activity's __description__ field, so we can include that in the body.
 If you want to provide a direct link to the Dynamics 365 contact, you can use the approach described in [this article](https://d365demystified.com/2020/06/13/generate-dynamics-365-record-link-in-a-flow-using-cds-connector-power-automate/).
 In this example, we used the function `uriHost(body('Get_a_row_by_ID')?['@odata.id'])` to get the URL of the Dynamics 365 tenant.
+To replace the line breaks in the activity description for better Teams formatting, you can use `uriComponentToString(replace(uriComponent(triggerBody()['description']), '%0A', '<br/>'))`
 The finished message looks something like this:

 ![Teams flow message body](/Assets/teamsflowmessagebody.png)